 When family members gain access to the terms of a will after someone passes away, they may find some of the will provisions suspect.
 It can be shocking to learn that a will favors someone surprising or leaves certain family members out completely.
 In such a situation, one or more family members may decide to challenge the validity of some or part of the will.

 There are different grounds for will challenges, including:

-- The document does not meet the formal requirements of a will under British Columbia law.
+- The document does not meet the formal requirements of a will under the Estate Administration Act of Alberta.
 However, the Wills and Succession Act (WSA) makes it more difficult to challenge a will based on technicalities, as long as the deceased person had true testamentary intent to create a will.

 - The deceased person lacked the necessary mental capacity to create a will and devise property.
 Someone may invalidate a will by proving the testator did not understand the nature of their property, the effect of creating a will, or the identities of their beneficiaries.